Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Each driver must document the meaning of the initialization data it accepts, if any.
 The maximum length of initialization data is 255 bytes.

-**Note:** This command is not available in MSX-DOS 1 mode; in fact, RAM drivers in general can't be used in MSX-DOS 1 mode.
+**Note:** This command is not available in MSX-DOS 1 mode, where RAM drivers aren't supported.

 #### 3.6.13.
 The CALL UDRIVER command

-The CALL UDRIVER command can be used to uninstall a Nextor driver that has been installed in RAM with CALL IDRIVER, with DRVROP.COM, or with a custom driver install tool.
+The `CALL UDRIVER` command can be used to uninstall a Nextor driver that has been installed in RAM with `CALL IDRIVER`, with `DRVROP.COM`, or with a custom driver install tool.
 The syntax is as follows:

 ```
 CALL UDRIVER(<slot>,<segment>[,<flags>])
 ```

 `<slot>` and `<segment>` indicate the location of the driver.
 If the slot is expanded, use the formula `<main slot>+4*<subslot>` (e.g. `3+4*2` for slot 3-2); there's no need to add the "expanded slot" flag bit to the slot number, it is added automatically.
-You can get the slot and segment a given driver is installed on by using the DRIVERS.COM tool or the BASIC command CALL DRIVERS.
+You can get the slot and segment a given driver is installed on by using the `DRIVERS.COM` tool or the BASIC command `CALL DRIVERS`.

 `<flags>` must be either 0, or 2 for silent mode (don't print initialization messages from the driver).

-**Note:** Like CALL IDRIVER (and RAM drivers in general), this command is not available in MSX-DOS 1 mode.
+**Note:** Like `CALL IDRIVER` (and RAM drivers in general), this command is not available in MSX-DOS 1 mode.

 #### 3.6.14.
 The CALL USR command

-The CALL USR command allows the execution of assembler code from BASIC code.
-It is equivalent to the standard MSX-BASIC DEF USR command and the USR function, but with an added feature: it allows specifying the input values of the Z80 registers for the code to execute, and reading the output values after the execution.
+The `CALL USR` command allows the execution of assembler code from BASIC code.
+It is equivalent to the standard MSX-BASIC `DEF USR` command and the USR function, but with an added feature: it allows specifying the input values of the Z80 registers for the code to execute, and reading the output values after the execution.

 The syntax of the CALL USR command is as follows: